CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 Always Google yourself.
 If you have never done this, I strongly recommend you to do it now before you continue reading the rest of the article.
 Keep in mind how many results come up for you when you search your name and what the say about you.
 Are the results about you correct and precise with what you want people to know about you?
 Is there anything unappealing about you that is likely to compromise your credibility and jeopardize the impression you will make on decision-makers?
 If you do find anything unpleasant about you on the internet, it is time to start working to bring helpful, favorable results to the forefront, pushing negative results down to the bottom where they will be less visible.

 You can change your search results in many ways.
 To claim your name by purchasing the domain name “yourname.com” is always a good idea.
 When you claim your personal URL, you can launch a website or blog to demonstrate your professionalism and sell yourself.
 Setting up a Google Alerts account for your name is also very helpful.
 This free service keeps you updated on what people are saying about you online.
-Once you set up an account, Google Alerts will notice you with an email whenever a search term you’ve provided is published on the Internet.
+Once you set up an account, Google Alerts will notify you with an email whenever a search term you’ve provided is published on the Internet.

 3. Look for ways to expand your networks.

-Social media sites, especially the big ones like Facebook and LinkedIn has hundreds of millions of active users for you to reach out to.
+Social media sites, especially the big ones like Facebook and LinkedIn have hundreds of millions of active users for you to reach out to.
 LinkedIn, in particular, allows you to establish a professional network consisting of your connections and your connections’ connections, easily linking you to thousands of people in your industry and in other fields.
 Make sure to create new relationships by sending a cold email to people you hope to get to know, and get introduced to advantageous contacts through people you already know.

 When reaching out to someone for the first time, it is always safe to use the “business email format” to present yourself as a professional.
 Business email function as both an internal and an external method of communication; its three main formatting elements are the heading, the body, and a signature block.
 When writing a business email, sloppiness and poor grammar are not tolerated.
 To learn more about the templates, rules and everything you need to know about the art of business writing!